Safety Notification Network

 If, before the storm, students are concerned for their safety and would prefer to go to an evacuation center, they should do so, but first should notify their RA and parents/legal guardians of their intentions.
-Remember to take all prescriptions with you.
+Remember to take all medications with you.
 Students should provide their own toiletries, clothes, blankets, pillows and food; generally, there will be none provided by the shelter.

 - WMMB 1240 KHZ